 With Dual SIM, you can have two SIM cards in one phone, with a different network on each if you wish.
+Apple finally introduced dual-SIM capabilities on its iPhone 11, XS, XR models, meaning you can now have two different phone numbers associated with a single iPhone.

 - Have one number for business and another number for personal calls on the same phone